Final update from the Mother of the Bride (aka MOB)

 Here are a few of my highlights:

-- Waking up on Wedding Day to hear my daughters giggling together in bed
+- Waking up on Wedding Day to hear my three daughters giggling together in bed

 - Waking up to a sunny day after days of rain 🙂

-- Having all our three daughters at home with us for the night before the wedding
+- Having all our three daughters at home with us before the wedding

 - Seeing my husband proudly walk our daughter down the aisle